DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: Introduction

 \section{Introduction}

-The Optimal power flow (OPF) problem is central to power system operation and concerns more than ten billion dollars each year in the U.S. alone~\cite{cain2012history}.
-It optimizes particular system objectives, e.g., power generation cost, subject to the power-flow balance and operational constraints regarding the generation, voltage, and branch flow.
-The recent endeavors of grid modernization and accommodating high penetration of renewable resources pose a computational challenge of solving OPF problems in real-time.
-Specifically, increasing renewable resources introduces significant uncertainty into the load/generation, which requires operators to solve OPF problems for numerous scenarios repeatedly and timely.
-If the renewable resources' output changes in real-time (e.g., at the sub-minute scale), conventional iteration-based approaches usually cannot respond in time for large-scale grids.
-Thus, designing an efficient OPF solver is critical for \rev{cost-effective and reliable} operation in modern power systems.
+Optimal power flow (OPF) problem, first posed by Carpentier in 1962\cite{carpentier1962contribution}, is central to power system operation and concerns more than ten billion dollars each year in the U.S. alone~\cite{cain2012history}.
+It optimizes particular system objectives, e.g., generation cost, subject to power-flow balance and operational constraints regarding the generation, voltage, and branch flow.